2010 Donegal South-West by-election

-A by-election was held in the Dáil constituency of Donegal South-West in Ireland on Thursday 25 November 2010 to fill a vacancy left by the election of Fianna Fáil TD Pat "the Cope" Gallagher to the European Parliament at the June 2009 election.
+A Dáil by-election was held in the constituency of Donegal South-West in Ireland on Thursday, 25 November 2010, to fill a vacancy in the 30th Dáil.
+It followed the election of Fianna Fáil Teachta Dála (TD) Pat "the Cope" Gallagher to the European Parliament at the June 2009 election.
 Most voters cast their ballots on 25 November 2010; 754 voters on offshore islands (Arranmore, Tory, Inishbofin, Gola, and Inishfree) were entitled to cast their ballots on 22 November.

 When a vacancy occurs in the Dáil, the writ for a by-election to fill the vacancy is moved in the Dáil.
 Possessing a small majority in the Dáil, the government had delayed in calling this by-election.
 There was no specific legal requirement on when to hold a by-election.
 The 17-month gap between the seat becoming vacant and the writ being moved is the longest in the history of the state.

 Sinn Féin senator Pearse Doherty was elected on the fourth count.

 Legal challenge

 Due to the delay in the Government holding the by-election, a number of attempts to force the by-election were carried out by the Opposition.
+On 2 July 2009, Sinn Féin proposed to issue the writ for Donegal South-West, it was defeated by 72 votes to 69.

-On 4 May 2010, Sinn Féin attempted to force the holding of the by-election.
-The next day, the Government narrowly avoided a defeat in the motion calling for the by-election to be held immediately when two of their TDs accidentally voted with the opposition.
+On 5 May 2010, Sinn Féin again attempted to force the holding of the by-election.
+The Government narrowly avoided a defeat in the motion calling for the by-election to be held immediately when two of their TDs accidentally voted with the opposition.

 On 12 July 2010, the High Court granted leave to Sinn Féin senator Pearse Doherty for a judicial review into why the by-election was not being held.

+On 29 September 2010, Fine Gael proposed to issue the writ for Donegal South-West and two other vacancies, it was defeated by 81 votes to 77.

 On 2 November 2010, the High Court ruled that there was an unreasonable delay in holding the by-election.
 In his ruling, High Court President Justice Nicholas Kearns described the delay as unprecedented and that the delay amounted to a breach of Doherty's constitutional rights.
 He declared that Section 30 (2) of the Electoral Act 1992 should be construed as requiring that a writ for a by-election be moved within a reasonable time of the vacancy arising.
 He further stated that: